Why Should You Value Your Business?

 The valuation process can be challenging, so seeking professional advice will be helpful.
 If you take this route, make sure that the person you enlist has appropriate knowledge and expertise of businesses like yours.
 This will include your business's size and sector.

 While there are similarities that run through all valuation processes, each sector will have different circumstances.
-To illustrate the valuation process in practice, we offer some examples of different sectors below.
+To illustrate the valuation process in practice, here are some examples of calculating a business valuation.

 How to value a petrol station